gerardormz98/insta-queue-ui/README.md

  6. Send a notification to the user.
  7. Mark the user as completed.
  8. See total wait time on user's device.
+ 9. Close the waitlist with the admin device.

 ## Technology stack
 This app was built in Angular 17 + .NET in the back-end.
 It uses Microsoft SignalR to achieve real-time functionalities, and a regular REST API for the other stuff.